-- 10 How accessible is the school environment?
+10 How accessible is the school environment?

-See the information in the main body of this report - 11 How will school prepare and support me/my child through the transition from key stage to key stage and beyond?
+See the information in the main body of this report

-Alderbrook School works closely with partner primary schools and local colleges to ensure the efficient exchange of information about each student.
-We arrange transition visits and events to familiarise and reassure students during these crucial periods of change.
+- 11 How will school prepare and support me/my child through the transition from key stage to key stage and beyond? - Alderbrook School works closely with partner primary schools and local colleges to ensure the efficient exchange of information about each student.
+We arrange transition visits and events to familiarise and reassure students during these crucial periods of change. - 12 How is the decision made about what type and how much support each pupil receives?

 In this school we make every effort to support our young people on a 'needs led' basis.

 When a need is identified, the level of need is assessed and the necessary resources are allocated.
 We use a cyclical approach of 'Assess; Plan; Do; Review'.
 This means that if a student is not making the expected progress, teachers will initially differentiate resources and teaching strategies in class.
 After a suitable review period, further interventions can be introduced to support a young person to accelerate their progress.
 Once reviewed we expect that a student may be working at expected progress once more and the intervention is no longer appropriate.
 If this is not the case, we may advise the involvement of outside agencies, to assess and make recommendations to support learning, or indeed provide direct involvement.
 We encourage parents and carers to be involved and included at each stage.